kuh96/misc/sage/README.md

 - Rotate the paper model and look at the arrow that comes in front of you
 - Or rotate yourself around the model!

-### Animation

-Rotation at 50 degrees north latitude
+### Animation - Rotation at 50 degrees north latitude

 <img src="out/50deg.gif" width="30%" />

 ### Why?

-- Obviously the pendulum does not rotate at the North Pole
+- Obviously the pendulum does not rotate near the North Pole
  - It's only the ground that rotates
  - The pendulum simply translates in parallel

 <img src="out/north-pole.gif" width="30%" />